 What Is Conversion Rate Optimization (CRO)?

-In its simplest form, conversion rate optimization is the process by which a business increases the percentage of website visitors who convert on available offers.
+Conversion rate optimization is the process of increasing the percentage of website visitors that convert on your site.

 For instance, if you have a 25 percent conversion rate, that means 25 percent of people who visit your website actually convert.

 It’s kind of like running a retail store.
 Lots of people might enter and browse, but some leave without actually spending money.